 If all you're doing about deer hunting season now is fantasizing about that big buck you hope to encounter on a crisp November morning, you're making a big mistake, and you have a lot of catch-up to do.
 It takes more than day-dreaming about massive racks to be ready when seasons roll around.

 If you put off preparations until the last minute, things will be in shambles when opening day rolls around.
 Guns and bows will sit gathering dust with loose screws and strings that need replacing.
-There may be rusty spots on the rifle, a rangefinder with a low battery or a pair of binoculars that needs replacing.
+There may be rusty spots on the rifle, a rangefinder with a low battery or a pair of binoculars or your rifle scope that needs replacing.

 Muscles will be out of shape, making that pre-dawn climb to a stand on a distant ridge a difficult, if not dangerous undertaking.